OBenner/data-engineering-interview-questions/hadoop.md

 [Table of Contents](#HADOOP)

-##  Which are the three main Hdfs-site.xml properties?
+##  Which are the three main Hdfs site.xml properties?
 The three main hdfs-site.xml properties are:
 + Dfs.name.dir which gives you the location on which metadata will be stored and where DFS is located – on disk or onto the remote.
 + Dfs.data.dir which gives you the location where the data is going to be stored.